acmbpdc/coding-bootcamp/sessions/03-basics-of-python/README.md

 0
 ```

-But say you want to get a `range` of elements, we use the following syntax
+To get a `range` of elements, we use the following syntax:

 ```python
 list[start:end:step]